paulBooz/flower/baselines/baseline_template/README.md

 # Set directory to use python 3.10 (install with `pyenv install <version>` if you don't have it)
 pyenv local 3.10.13

-# Tell poetry to use python3.10
+# Tell poetry to use python 3.10
 poetry env use 3.10.13

 # Install